FlyBase/flybase-controlled-vocabulary/src/ontology/README-editors.md

 For questions on this contact Chris Mungall or email obo-admin AT obofoundry.org

+# Configurable options:

+- src/ontology/blacklisted_classes.txt contains a set of classes that are removed from the ontology no matter what.
+This can be useful when imports import classes you do not care about.

 # Travis Continuous Integration System

 Check the build status here: [![Build Status](https://travis-ci.org/FlyBase/flybase-controlled-vocabulary.svg?branch=master)](https://travis-ci.org/FlyBase/flybase-controlled-vocabulary)